 There is inconsistent evidence about effects of antidepressant treatment and suicidal risks.
 One would expect that treatments that are effective for depression should reduce suicidal risk.
-However, compelling evidence of reduction of rates of suicide attempt and suicide during antidepressant treatment is lacking, although suicidal ideation typically decreases, usually along with improvement of other symptoms of depression.
-Some patients may become excited, irritable, sleepless, and so are potentially more suicidal during treatment with antidepressants.
+However, compelling evidence of reduction of rates of suicide attempt and suicide during antidepressant treatment is lacking, although suicidal ideation typically decreases, usually along with improvement of other symptoms of depression” (Gibbons et al., 2012).

 In treating potentially suicidal patients, benzodiazepines are sometimes avoided because of concerns about their potential for inducing dependency (Salzman, 1998), respiratory depression, or behavioral disinhibition.
-Such adverse responses appear to be particularly likely among patients with borderline personality disorder or cognitive dysfunction (Cowdry & Gardner, 1988; Dietch & Jennings, 1988; Gardner & Cowdry, 1985; Kalachnik et al., 2002; O’Sullivan et al., 1994).
+Such adverse responses have occurred among patients with borderline personality disorder or cognitive dysfunction (Cowdry & Gardner, 1988; Dietch & Jennings, 1988; Gardner & Cowdry, 1985; Kalachnik et al., 2002; O’Sullivan et al., 1994).
 Nevertheless, the risk of such adverse effects appears to be small (Rothschild et al., 2000).
 Since benzodiazepines can limit psychic distress in depressed patients and improve sleep, they can potentiate clinical benefits of antidepressant treatment (Londborg et al., 2000; Joughin et al., 1991; Smith et al., 1998; Smith et al., 2002).
-In general, decisions about initiating or continuing benzodiazepines in suicidal patients should consider the preceding potential risks and benefits as they relate to individual patients (APA, 2003).
+In general, decisions about initiating or continuing benzodiazepines in suicidal patients can address the preceding potential risks and benefits as they relate to individual patients (APA, 2003).

-In short, it is clinically appropriate to provide treatments aimed at reducing anxiety, psychic distress, agitation, and insomnia, regardless of the primary diagnosis, as part of a comprehensive effort to limit suicide risk.
+In short, providing treatments aimed at reducing anxiety, psychic distress, agitation, and insomnia, regardless of the primary diagnosis, can reduce suicide risk.
 Antianxiety agents may have a useful empirical role in such situations, when employed with due regard to their risk of disinhibiting impulsive or aggressive behavior (APA, 2003; Fawcett, 1988).

-Clozapine: Approximately 50% of patients who have schizophrenia or schizoaffective disorder attempt suicide, and about 10% die of suicide.
+Clozapine: Approximately 50% of patients who have schizophrenia or schizoaffective disorder attempt suicide.
+Estimates suggest that about 5%–10% die of suicide over a lifetime (Meltzer et al., 2003; Palmer et al., 2005).
 Clozapine is the only medication approved by the FDA for “reducing suicidal behavior” and only in patients diagnosed with schizophrenia.
-In general, clozapine is used for patients with schizophrenia or schizoaffective disorder who have not been helped by other medications or who have tried to kill themselves and are likely to try again, regardless of their previous responses to treatment.
-Clozapine is only available through a restricted distribution and monitoring program to limit risks of potentially lethal aganulocytosis.
+In general, clozapine is used for patients with schizophrenia or schizoaffective disorder who have not been helped by other treatments or who have tried to kill themselves and are likely to try again, regardless of their previous responses to treatment.
+Clozapine is available only through a restricted distribution and monitoring program to limit risks of potentially lethal aganulocytosis.